alkis04/headerc/README.md

 ## Arguments
 * -r : rewrite header file
 * -o : specify the header file to write to
-* -u : update the header file
+* -u : update the header file (This option is selected if no other option is specified)

 ## Contributing
 Feel free to create an issue or a pull request for any bugs or features you would like to see.